CharPlux/hmwallet/README.md

 ## go-hdwallet

-A multi-cryptocurrency HD wallet implementate
+A multi-cryptocurrency HD wallet implementated by golan